 Please note that a new textbook will not be issued until the old one is paid for.

 Inclement Weather - According to RHMS Board Policy, RHMS will make all decisions about school closings.
-The announcement will be made on all local news channels if the need arises to close school.
-Please watch your local TV channels, our facebook page and text messaging system (REMIND) for school closings.
+Please watch our Facebook page and text messaging system (REMIND) for school closings.